-So, without further ado, here are a few of the most common Chichewa words or phrases that you are going to need to fully embrace Malawi:
+So, without further ado, here are some of the most useful Chichewa words and phrases to help you fully embrace the Warm Heart of Africa:

 Welcome – Takulandirani